San Francisco Bay Area

 uAspire’s services are crucial in helping young people pursue and complete an affordable college education.
 Working in partnership with guidance counselors and other practitioners who often lack the training and/or capacity to focus on affordability issues, uAspire fills a critical gap in college access and success programming.
 Read more…

-uAspire Bay Area’s services are available to any 12th grade student in our partner schools and community programs.
-Regardless of a student’s background, we strive to meet that student where they are in the college access process and provide the one-on-one support they need to achieve their dreams of a higher education.
+Regardless of a student’s background, we strive to meet each student where he or she is in the college access process and provide the one-on-one support needed to achieve their dreams of a higher education.

-In order to achieve the greatest impact, we partner with schools and community-based organizations that predominantly serve students from low-income backgrounds or that will be in the first generation of their family to graduate from college.
+In order to achieve the greatest impact, we partner with schools that predominantly serve students from low-income backgrounds or that will be in the first generation of their family to graduate from college.